Captains Regent: Eligibility

+Terms

+Captains Regent are elected for six month terms that run from 1 April to 1 October and from 1 October to 1 April each year.

 Investiture

-The investiture ceremony rakes place 1 April and 1 October every year, and is described by Leges Statutae Republicae Sancti Marini.
-In the morning, in the Piazza della Libertà, the Sammarinese Armed Forces are assembled and the flag raising ceremony takes place.
-The newly elected Captains Regent then proceed from the Palazzo Pubblico to the Basilica of San Marino where a religious rite is celebrated by the bishop of Bishop of San Marino.
-The entourage returns to the Palazzo, where the official address is made and the elected Captains Regent are sworn in according to the oath describes in the Statutes of 1600.
-The outgoing Captains Regent place the collar of the Order of San Marino on the new Captain Regents, finalizing the transfer of power.
-Procession of then head to Palazzo Valloni.
-Finally, the Armed Forces assemble once more and the flag is lowered.
+Investiture ceremonies take place on 1 April and 1 October every year, and are prescribed by Leges Statutae Republicae Sancti Marini.
+In the morning, in the Piazza della Libertà, the Sammarinese Armed Forces are assembled for the flag-raising ceremony taking place.
+As the flag is hoisted to the national anthem, the artillery unit fires a gun salute.
+The newly-elected Captains Regent proceed from the Palazzo Pubblico to the Basilica of San Marino where a High Mass is celebrated by the Bishop of San Marino in celebration of their assumption of office.
+The entourage returns to the palazzo, where the official address is made and the elected Captains Regent are sworn in according to the oath described in the Statutes of 1600.
+The outgoing Captains Regent place the collar of the Order of San Marino on the new Captains Regent, finalizing the transfer of power.
+The swearing in ends as the band plays the national anthem and the outgoing Captains Regent afterward take their leave.
+The procession then heads to Palazzo Valloni for the assumption of the Captains’ throne and the residency.

+Finally, the Armed Forces assemble once more for a flag-lowering ceremony.

 Power

 The Regency is considered the supreme office of the Republic.
-The Captains Regent are the head of state, a function which they carry out as a single body, with a reciprocal right of veto.
+The Captains Regent are the heads of state, a function which they carry out as a single body, with a reciprocal right of veto.
 They have the right to be addressed with the honorific title of Excellency.

 The Captains Regent are impartial and their power is mainly symbolic, as their main duty is to represent the country and to guarantee the constitutional order.
-They supervise the Grand and General Council, the Congress of State and the Council of XII but without any right to vote or to decide.
-They dissolve the parliament when the legislature is over or when it is unable to form a stable government.
+They supervise the Grand and General Council, the Congress of State and the Council of XII, but without any right to vote or to decide.
+They have power to dissolve the parliament, which they do when the legislature is over or when it is unable to form a stable government.
 The Captains Regent also have the power to promulgate and order the publication of the laws approved by the Grand and General Council.

 Regency Syndicate

 The Captains Regent cannot be prosecuted in any way during their mandate, at the end of which they are subject to the Regency Syndicate.
-This judgement, established by the Statues in 1499, is now fulfilled by the Guarantors' Panel on the Constitutionality of Rules, following the revision of the Declaration on the Citizens' Rights.
+This judgement, established by the Statutes of 1499, is now fulfilled by the Guarantors' Panel on the Constitutionality of Rules, following the revision of the Declaration on the Citizens' Rights.
 The procedure provides that, within fifteen days after the conclusion of their mandate, every citizen registered in the electoral lists may submit claims against the Captains Regent "for what they have and have not done" during their mandate.